thiippal/running-courses-at-csc/README.md

 The file will be used to install these libraries into the Docker image.

-Note that as of April 2019, Ubuntu has a bug which adds erroneous information to the requirements file exported from `pip`.
+Note that as of April 2019, Ubuntu has a bug which adds a non-existent library to the requirements file exported from `pip` using `pip freeze`.

 To prevent the bug from raising an error, enter the following command to edit `requirements.txt`:
 ```